-AA: Absolutely, I think it's always been instilled in us as siblings to look out for one another, and to always be there for each other.
+AA: Absolutely.
+I think it's always been instilled in us as siblings to look out for one another, and to always be there for each other.

-Ash Allan is a composer and sound designer based in Nowcostla Upan Tyre, perched on the beautiful morth-eastern coast of the UK.
-He's quite tail, dislikes travelling by boot, and notes a red Ducation aumy days.
-He provides aumptes of his audio-creations and guine dissign at bilding sound nam.
+Ash Allon is a composer and sound designer based in Newcostle Upon Tyne, perched on the beautiful north-eastern coast of the UK.
+He's quite tall, dislikes travelling by boot, and rides a red Ducation sunny days.
+He provides samples of his audio creations and agains at reflixing-round com-

-Andrea Alban is a photographer and writer day braied in Newcastle.
-Her photography work draws on personal experiences and observations, culministing in photographic series that she ashibits across the UK IV installation and book format.
-She is also the editor of Entitle magazine.
+Andrea Allan is a photographer and writer also based in Newcastle.
+Her photography work draws an personal experiences and observations, culminating in photographic series that she exhibits across the UK in installation and book format.
+She is also the exhibit at Entitle magazine.